helmedeiros/bre-go/docs/architecture/decisions/0040-snapshot-export-import.md

 // implicit Build if not yet built.
 Returns:
 //   - ErrSnapshotIncompatibleHook if WithPostFilterHook was installed.
 //   - ErrSnapshotEmpty if the engine has no rules.
-//   - ErrSnapshotUnsupportedCondition if any rule's match contains
+//
-//     a shape outside the four supported tagged-union variants
+// A built engine cannot hold a Match shape outside the four
-//     (theoretically unreachable for a built engine, but checked
+// tagged-union variants -- AddRule rejects unknown shapes.
+The
+// encoder panics if invoked with anything else, surfacing an
+// internal classifier/encoder drift loudly rather than emitting
-//     defensively).
+// junk JSON.
 func (e *Engine) ExportSnapshot() (*Snapshot, error)

 // LoadSnapshot reconstructs an engine.
 Returns: